tonykylim/XenLoom_beta/README.md

-# XenLoom (beta): Visual stimulus presentation and tracking for Xenopus tadpoles :frog:
+# XenLoom (beta): Tracking visual-evoked behaviours in Xenopus tadpoles :frog:

 This repository contains a software framework for a visual-evoked behavioural assay in Xenopus laevis tadpoles.
 Specifically, this repository includes code that allows: